Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Related Work

 \subsection{PLM Knowledge Distillation}

-Knowledge distillation is a technique that aims to compress a heavy teacher model into a lightweight student model while maintaining its performance \cite{hinton2015distill}.
-In recent years, many works explore to compress large-scale PLMs via knowledge distillation \cite{tang2019distilling,seyed2020assist,wang2020minilm,sun2020mobilebert,xu2020theseus}.
-For example, \citet{Tang2019bilstm} utilized the output soft label of a BERT-large model to distill it into a single-layer BiLSTM. \citet{sun2019bertpkd} proposed a patient knowledge distillation approach named BERT-PKD, which lets the student model learn from both the output soft labels from the last layer of the teacher model and the hidden states produced by intermediate layers. \citet{Sanh2020distilbert} proposed a DistilBERT approach, which distills the student model at the pre-training stage with a combination of language modeling, distillation, and embedding cosine-distance losses. \citet{jiao2020tinybert} proposed a TinyBERT approach, which lets the student model imitate the output probabilities, embeddings, hidden states, and attention score matrices of the teacher model at both the pre-training stage and the finetuning stage.
-There are also a few works that aim to distill the PLM for specific downstream tasks \cite{lu2021twinbert,wu2021newsbert}.
-For example, \citet{wu2021newsbert} proposed a NewsBERT approach for intelligent news applications.
-A teacher-student joint learning and distillation framework is proposed to collaboratively learn both teacher and student models.
-A momentum distillation method is also designed to incorporate the gradients of the teacher model into the update of the student model which can better transfer the useful knowledge learned by the teacher model.
-However, these knowledge distillation methods neglect the potential domain gap between the pre-training corpora and the downstream task domain.
-Besides, they only use one teacher model to guide the training of the student model, which may provide insufficient or even biased supervision \cite{wu2021teacher}.
-Therefore, we first use a large domain-specifically post-trained teacher model to help the student model better adapt to the news domain.
-Then we use a multi-teacher knowledge distillation framework to transfer richer knowledge from a set of finetuned teacher models to the student.
+Knowledge distillation (KD) is a technique that aims to compress a heavy teacher model into a lightweight student model while maintaining its performance~\cite{hinton2015distill}.
+In recent years, many works explore compressing large-scale PLMs via KD~\cite{sun2019bertpkd,wang2020minilm,sun2020mobilebert,xu2020theseus}.
+For example,~\citet{jiao2020tinybert} proposed TinyBERT, which lets the student model imitate the intermediate and final outputs of the teacher model in both the pre-training and finetuning stages.
+There are also a few works that aim to distill the PLM for specific downstream tasks~\cite{lu2021twinbert,wu2021newsbert}.
+For example,~\citet{wu2021newsbert} proposed NewsBERT for intelligent news applications.
+A teacher-student joint distillation framework is proposed to collaboratively learn both teacher and student models.
+Considering that the guidance provided by a single teacher may be limited or even biased, some works propose to conduct KD with multiple teacher models~\cite{adaptive2020,wu2021teacher}.
+However, all these works neglect the potential domain gap between the pre-training corpus and the downstream task domain.
+To our best knowledge, we are the first to conduct KD during the domain adaptation of PLMs.
+Both domain-specific and task-specific knowledge are transferred to the student model in our two-stage knowledge distillation method.
+Besides, multiple teacher models are used to provide more comprehensive guidance to the student in both stages.